/ Center for Global Engagement

 The Hope in Tuscany program allows you to immerse yourself in the rich history and culture of Siena while beginning to earn credits toward your Hope College degree.

-Overhead view of a picturesque Tuscan villageThis experience is designed to prepare you for the academic challenges and opportunities ahead and to foster lasting connections with fellow students.
+Overhead view of a picturesque Tuscan villageThis experience is designed to prepare you for the academic challenges and opportunities ahead while fostering meaningful, lasting connections with fellow students.
+It’s a unique program that adds an exciting, hands-on experiential component to your first-semester curriculum, giving you the chance to learn not only in the classroom but out in the world.

-Rooted in Hope College’s mission to educate students for lives of leadership and service in a global society, the program equips you with a global perspective from your very first semester — developing the skills, insights and relationships that will serve you throughout your time at Hope and beyond.
+Rooted in Hope College’s mission to educate students for lives of leadership and service in a global society, the program champions experiential and intercultural learning from day one.
+You’ll build a global perspective during your very first semester—developing the skills, insights, and relationships that will support you throughout your time at Hope and long after you graduate.

 You’ll study under the guidance of a Hope College program director, who will serve as your academic advisor throughout the semester.
 The program director will teach two courses — including your First-Year Seminar.